algorandfoundation/algokit-cli/docs/cli/index.md

 ### -n, --name <name>
-Specify a unique name for your LocalNet instance.
-Providing a name helps in changing and managing multiple LocalNet instances.
-If no name is given, a default name is assigned.
-Use this option to create distinct environments for your needs.
+Specify a name for a custom LocalNet instance.
+AlgoKit will not manage the configuration of named LocalNet instances, allowing developers to configure the LocalNet instance in any way they wish.

 ### status